-As any careful study shows, history provides us with not a few examples of people who dedicated their lives to creating better lives for others.
-(Ruskin would have citied Socrates, Plato, Christ, Dante, and Sir Thomas More, among others.
-Today, we would be likely to add Gandhi, Martin Luther King, Nelson Mandela, and Mother Teresa.)
-But perhaps, some might argue, such examples are unconvincing: exceptions to the rule: exceptional people, because of their exceptionality, may be able to overcome their inherent impulse to serve themselves first.
-But is human nature as self-aggrandizing and deterministic as the political economists say, Ruskin asks.
-Consider this case.
-Imagine an impoverished mother without enough food to feed her three children, a mother with only a crust of bread.
-What will she do in such a disturbing situation?
-According to the classical economists, being the stronger and unfailingly self-seeking, she will eat the food herself and let the children go hungry.
-But, Ruskin asks, would she?-never presuming he knew the answer.
-She might do that or, out of love, she might decide to divide the food equally between the children leaving none for herself, even knowing that this choice might very well result in her own end.
-Or, she might think it through differently and add herself into the division, in the hope that, even so minimally sustained, she might care for them longer.
-Or, she might give all the food to her two oldest and strongest children, instructing them to go out and do all in their power to find enough food for all of them before it was too late.
-Or...

-In other words, a priori, we cannot know what a human being will do, not just in a crisis situation that just described, but in any situation.
-Always, whatever the forces surrounding us which press us to do this or that, we have the capability of thinking things through and choosing among alternatives.
-In short, Ruskin argued, to take as the basic tenet of economic behavior an indemonstrable assumption about "the intrinsic and perpetual selfishness of human nature and action" was dangerous in the extreme because, abroad in the land as "revealed truth" (as indeed this tenet became as the ideology of laissez-faire spread across Europe and America after Smith's The Wealth of Nations appeared in 1776), it would elevate the practice of self-seeking not only to the realm of the inevitable but bestow on it the imprimatur of "natural behavior."
-As for the ultimately beneficent effect of that hidden helping hand, what were we to make, he asked, of the many millions then (still!) mired in poverty, human beings like ourselves who were forced-because they had no viable alternative (no other jobs available, no training for any work other than the most menial and poorly paid)-into living their lives in squalor and desperation?
+As any careful study would show, history provides us with not a few examples of people who dedicated their lives to acting for the good of others.35 Or consider this case, which Ruskin puts to his readers: imagine a mother without enough food to feed her three children.
+What would she do?
+According to the classical economists, being the stronger, she would eat the food herself and let the children go hungry.
+But would she?
+Ruskin asks, never assuming he knew the answer.
+She might do this, or, out of love, she might divide the food equally between the children, keeping none for herself, even knowing the choice would result in her own end; or, she might add herself into the division, so that she could care for them longer; or, she might give all the food to the two oldest and strongest, telling them to go out and find enough for all of them before it was too late; or...
+In other words, a priori, we cannot know what a human being will choose to do.
+Thus, Ruskin argued, to take as the basic tenet of economic behavior an indemonstrable assumption about "the intrinsic selfishness of human nature and action" was dangerous in the extreme, because, abroad in the land as "revealed truth" (as indeed it became as the ideology of laissez-faire spread across Europe and America after Smith's The Wealth of Nations appeared in 1776), it would elevate the practice of selfseeking not only to the realm of the inevitable but bestow on it the imprimatur of "noble behavior."
+As for the ultimately beneficent effect of that hidden helping hand, what were we to make of the many millions then (still!) mired in poverty, human beings like ourselves who were forced-because they had no viable alternative (no other jobs available, no training for any work but the most menial and poorly paid)-into living their lives in squalor and desperation?36

-I should note here that Ruskin was anything but idealistic about the lamentable record of the exploitation of human beings by their fellows left by the centuries.
+I should note that Ruskin was anything but idealistic about history and the lamentable record left by the centuries.
 Nevertheless, in his view-a view modern sociologists and anthropologists would share-human nature is remarkably flexible.
 Infinitely high and infinitely low we can go, but such going is always shaped by the social forces surrounding us and the choices each of us makes within that milieu.
 Unto This Last was written to prove this point.
-If we tell ourselves and teach our children that self-seeking and greed are "natural," then it won't be long before we begin to think of most of those around us, whatever their visible miens, as clandestine exploiters and coveters.
-In practice, such a view cannot help but consequence in-create-a social order characterized by what the seventeenth century British philosopher, Thomas Hobbes, called "the war of all against all."
+If we tell ourselves and teach our children that self-seeking and greed are "natural," then it won't be long before we begin to think of most of our fellows, whatever their visible miens, as clandestine exploiters and coveters.
+In practice, such a view could not help but consequence in a social order characterized by what the seventeenth century British philosopher, Thomas Hobbes, called "the war of all against all."
 But another possibility exists.
 Given human nature's lack of predetermination, given further that we have choice about what kind of human beings we want to become and what kind of society we wish to live in, wouldn't it be better, Ruskin asks, to select and teach beliefs stressing cooperation and caring as the traits we most prize, as the habits we want to characterize our encounters?
-And if we did so, wouldn't a very different, much more salubrious, society eventuate?29 or trade) are, as members of society, no different from anyone else who practices any of the great professions, all of which we expect, by definition, to serve us, their "customers," first, before any consideration of self-interest comes into play.
-Think of it this way: Are merchants any different from physicians, whom we expect to dedicate their days and even, as necessary, their nights to keeping us healthy?
-From lawyers, whom we expect to see to it that first, foremost, and always, the sacred principle of justice is served and preserved?
-From soldiers, whom we expect to protect us, even at the risk of maiming or the loss of life itself?
-From ministers, priests, or rabbis, whom we expect to do everything in their power to salve our damaged, grieving, or searching souls?
-Given such expectations for these other professions, on what grounds-simply considering the logic of the case-can merchants be excused from the expectation that their primary task is to provide us with the things we need in order to live our lives with the least amount of difficulty and the maximum amount of happiness?
-Isn't it the case that we bring merchants into being so that they can provide something we need so that they can make and sell the shoes we require, the sturdy chairs on which we sit, the healthy food we must eat-and so on with all of the things we require to get through our days well?
-And, if is the case, doesn't it follow that the premier obligation of merchants is to make us goods of the highest quality of which they are capable, goods which they will then, after having met their production expenses, sell at the cheapest possible price?
-(Charging anything more would be stealing, wouldn't it?)
-That people entering business first surveyed the economy, decided there was a need for a product, and then set about producing it, makes no difference.
-In any rightly understood theory of political economy, the social obligations of the role are paramount: businesses exist to benefit us.
-Everyone knows this is so.
-"All of which," he said, concluding the first essay of Unto this Last, "sounds very strange.
-The only strangeness in the matter being...that it should so sound"!
-(16:)
+And if we did so, wouldn't a very different, much more salubrious, society eventuate?37

+35 As examples, Ruskin frequently cited Socrates, Plato, Christ, Dante, and Sir Thomas More.
+In our day, we might add Gandhi, Martin Luther King, Nelson Mandela, and Mother Theresa.